pkiyer/f5-101-lab-kubernetes/docs/getting-started/getting-started-kubernetes-services.rst

 By default, the choice of backend is random.
 Client-IP based session affinity can be selected by setting **service.spec.sessionAffinity** to "ClientIP" (the default is "None").

 As with the userspace proxy, the net result is that any traffic bound for the *Service*’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or *Services* or *Pods*.
 This should be faster and more reliable than the userspace proxy.
 However, unlike the userspace proxier, the iptables proxier cannot automatically retry another *Pod* if the one it initially selects does not respond, so it depends on having working *readiness probes*.
-A readiness probes give you the capability to monitor the status of a *pod* via health-checks
+A readiness probe gives you the capability to monitor the status of a *pod* via health-checks

 Service discovery
 -----------------